BolunDai0216/FR3Setup/fr3_ros_workflow/INSTALLATION.md

 ```

 ## Compile and Install libfranka

-First, in order to make sure everything is clean, remove all previously installed versions of the library:
+First, in order to make sure everything is clean, remove all previously installed versions of `libfranka`:

 ```bash
 sudo apt remove "*libfranka*"